pimutils/khal/doc/source/usage.rst

 Usage
 =====
-Khal offers a set of commands, most importantly :command:`agenda`, :command:`calendar`, :command:`interactive`, :command:`new`,
+Khal offers a set of commands, most importantly :command:`list`, :command:`calendar`, :command:`interactive`, :command:`new`,
 :command:`printcalendars`, :command:`printformats`, and :command:`search`.
 See
 below for a description of what every command does.
 Calling :program:`khal`